-- Trueface is ranked first in the world for template comparison speed (as of 01/12/2022) in NIST FRVT and is capable of comparing two biometric templates in 103 nanoseconds using only a single thread.
+- Trueface is ranked first for template comparison speed (as of 11/30/2022) in NIST FRVT and is capable of comparing two biometric templates in 103 nanoseconds using only a single thread.
 Using multiple threads and additional compression techniques, Trueface can achieve speeds of up to 8.73 nanoseconds per comparison.

 - Trueface achieved the third-highest accuracy ranking by a western firm in the NIST FRVT 1 to N Identification, Visa Kiosk category.

-- Trueface can correctly identify 99.52% of identities at a false positive rate of less than 0.00001.
+- Trueface can correctly identify 99.74% of identities at a false positive rate of less than 0.00001 in the Mugshot category.

 The National Institute of Standards and Technology (NIST) is a US government agency that evaluates advanced technologies for the benefit of the public market.
 The Facial Recognition Vendor Test (FRVT) is considered the most rigorous and difficult evaluation for facial recognition technology.
 You can find more information regarding the evaluation here.